Becoming an Independent Financial Advisor

 Last Edited by: LPL Financial

 As a financial professional, you’ve built a career helping clients pursue their dreams and plan for their future.
 Now it’s your turn.
-Imagine having the freedom and flexibility to build your perfect business—serving your clients your way, determining the level of support you want, and keeping more of what you make.
-Will your current path lead you where you want to go, or could a move to the independent model be the key to unlocking the future you envision?
+Imagine having the freedom and flexibility to build your perfect business — serving your clients your way, determining the level of support you want, and keeping more of what you make.
+Will your current path lead you where you want to go, or could becoming an independent financial advisor unlock the future you envision?

-For others, it may be fear of the unknown.
-Will my clients come with me if I leave a big name firm?
+For others, it may be fear of the unknown as they consider: Will my clients come with me if I leave a big-name firm?
 Will I be able to generate enough revenue to thrive?
 Will the transition be too much of a hassle and too time-consuming?

-The good news is, there are solutions to each of these questions, which we thoroughly discuss in The Essential Guide to Independence
+The good news is, there are solutions to each of these questions, which we thoroughly discuss in our whitepaper, The Essential Guide to Independence.

 Here, we debunk some of the common myths about the independent model.